 After breakfast we leave the hotel.
 Where we go depends upon where the most reliable locations are for finding our target owls.
-We may head north and west of the city to look for Snowy Owls.
+We usually first head north and southwest of the city to look for Snowy Owls.
 En route we keep our eyes peeled for Gray Partridges and Snow Buntings.
 If the weather is right for diurnal raptor migration, we may next spend some time at a hawk watch site just south of Winnipeg, where we should see Bald Eagles and other raptors, including possibly Northern Goshawk.
-We have a picnic lunch, possibly at the hawk watch.

 Next we head into the city where we hope to locate an Eastern Screech-Owl at a roost.
 Late in the afternoon we continue our search for owls and other boreal specialties and may be fortunate in finding Sharp-tailed Grouse en route.
 After dinner, if the weather is calm, we drive still farther east into the boreal forest to listen for any owls that may be calling.

 Alternatively, we may head west to Riding Mountain National Park, should reports of Great Gray Owls be regular there, or we may head north to Hecla Island.
 Where we stay for the middle two nights will be chosen based on where owls are being seen in a particular winter.
-We may stay in Winnipeg for all the nights on the tour or we may stay in Lac du Bonnet or Riding Mountain National Park for nights 2 and 3.
+We may stay in Winnipeg for all the nights on the tour or we may stay in Lac du Bonnet, Pine Falls or Riding Mountain National Park for nights 2 and 3.